ImportFeeds PluginΒΆ

 Three different types of outputs coexist, specify the ones you want to use by

-setting the formats
+setting the formats parameter:

 Here’s an example configuration for this plugin: